How To Start A Cleaning Business In 9 Steps

 With business insurance, you pay a yearly rate that will cover any damages up to a certain dollar amount.

-Coverage like that can protect your business from having to empty its bank account — and possibly close its doors — because of an accident on the job.
+In a nutshell, business insurance can protect your business from having to empty its bank account — and possibly close its doors — because of an accident on the job.

 6) Open A Business Checking Account